<?xml version="1.0" encoding="utf-8"?>

 the Docbook distribution stylesheets and schema files are read

 from the default location.
-A Makefile is provided to generate the
+A <link

 documents included in this distribution.

-The original copyright
+The original <link

-content model includes only holder and
+content model</link> includes only <tag>holder</tag> and

-year.
+<tag>year</tag>.
 The creative commons expresses other information

 important to the copyright as well.

-To properly accomodate creative commons the tag license
+To properly accomodate creative commons the tag <tag>license</tag>

 was added.
 The optional information to the licence which can be

-provided in the CC licence
+provided in the <link

-tool were added using the holder element.
+tool</link> were added using the <tag>holder</tag> element.
 An

 extra element might be needed to separate the holder from the CC